-What is Core Pathway?
+What is Sustain Pathway?

-During the Year 9 options process, we guide students onto pathways, based on whether we feel the full Ebacc suite of qualifications is most appropriate for them.
-All students on our main pathways study English Language and Literature, Maths, Science and a humanity, but we offer two main pathways which guide students in making a choice about languages.
+During the Year 9 options process, we guide students onto pathways based on the qualifications which are most appropriate for them.
+All students will study English language and literature, maths, and a science.

-T EMPLE MOOR
+1 EMPLE MOOR